 - Vehicle descriptions

-Never assume that the police will not be able to find the culprit, even if you think no one was in the area to witness the crime.
+Never assume that the police will not find the culprit, even if you think no one was in the area to witness the crime.
 Always file a police report and allow the authorities the opportunity to do their job to investigate the unfortunate event.

 Seek immediate medical attention, even if you believe you were not hurt.
-Bicyclists in crashes are not always aware they have a head injury until days after the motor vehicle accident occurred.
+Bicyclists in crashes are not always aware they have a head injury until days after the motor vehicle accident.

 Even if the police are unsuccessful in tracking down the driver who hit a bicyclist and left them injured, the injured party might have other options.
-An attorney can help the injured bike rider obtain financial compensation through their own auto insurance policy.
+For example, an attorney can help the injured bike rider obtain financial compensation through their own auto insurance policy.

 Fair Compensation for Injuries Sustained in Hit-and-Run Bicycle Crashes in Illinois

 There may be unforeseen costs in an injury accident that are not covered by what the insurance company is willing to pay.
-It is essential to have legal assistance on the side of the victim to make sure they get the financial compensation that they are entitled to receive.
+Therefore, it is essential to have legal assistance on the victim's side to ensure they get the financial compensation they are entitled to receive.

 Hit and Run Bicycle Accident FAQs

-In this section, we would like to provide you with some answers to common questions we routinely receive from persons involved in bicycle and similar accidents:
+Our personal injury law firm understands that bicycle accident victims don't know what to do after a loved one was injured or killed by hit-and-run drivers. we want to provide you with some answers to common questions we routinely receive from persons involved in bike accidents:

-What Should you do if You are Injured in a Hit and Run Bicycle Accident?
+What Should You Do If You Are Injured in a Hit and Run Bicycle Accident?

-If you are injured in a hit and run bike accident, you should immediately call an ambulance and seek medical attention.
-Then, you should and record as much as you can remember about the incident.
-This will help with an eventual lawsuit or settlement.
+If you are injured in a hit-and-run crash, you should immediately call an ambulance and seek medical attention.
+Then, you should record as much as you can remember about the incident.
+It will help with an eventual lawsuit or settlement.

-You can sue for all of the damage (medical expenses, pain, lost income, etc.) that the Chicago hit and run accident caused you.
+You can sue for all of the damage (medical expenses, pain, lost income, etc.) that the Chicago hit-and-run bike accident caused you.
 You may also be able to pursue insurance benefits through your UM policy as much as $100,000 per event for personal injuries sustained in the incident.

 You should report involvement in a hit and run accident within ten days of the event in Illinois.
 Failure to report a hit and run accident in Chicago or the rest of the state could mean that you lose your license or at least get it suspended.

-A hit and run is when a motorist strikes another vehicle, bicyclist, or pedestrian and drives away.
-Leaving the scene of an accept relates to when a person fails to report an accident generally.
-Both are serious offense under Illinois than result in severe monetary fines, license suspension, and even jailtime.
+A hit-and-run bike accident is when a motorist strikes another vehicle, bicyclist, or pedestrian and drives away.
+Leaving the scene of an acceptance relates to when a person fails to report an accident generally.
+Both are serious offenses under Illinois that result in severe monetary fines, license suspension, and jail time.